Affiliate Statement and a Caveat

 - Chopped broccoli

 - Your favorites!

-We recommend sauteeing them before adding to your pie.
-In fact, we usually sautee in a bit of olive oil, infused with Italian seasoning, especially the oregano, basil, thyme, and garlic.
+We recommend sauteeing them before adding them to your pie.
+In fact, we usually sauteed in a bit of olive oil, infused with Italian seasoning, especially the oregano, basil, thyme, and garlic.

 Chicago Style Pizza